kvarak/dnd/docs/_Classes/bard.md

 Your alignment appears to be neutral evil while you wear a Dragon mask.

 #### Faceless
 Only a pair of empty eyeholes break this otherwise featureless oval, porcelain mask.
 While you wear this mask, you have advantage on saves against spells.

-Beginning at 6th level, you can spend a Bardic Inspiration die as a ***bonus action*** to gain advantage on Stealth checks for a number of rounds equal to the result rolled.
+Beginning at 6th level, you can spend a Bardic Inspiration die as a ***bonus action*** to gain advantage on Stealth checks for a number of minutes equal to the result rolled.

 Your alignment appears to be neutral while you are wearing a Faceless mask.